 Dentistry involves more than just your teeth and gums.
 It also involves parts of your face that are connected to how well your mouth functions, such as your TMJ, or your temporomandibular joints.
 Over time, your TMJ may develop a painful disorder known as temporomandibular disorder or TMD.
-Though it can be improved through simple changes in your daily habits, to ensure that the pain subsides quickly, schedule an appointment with a reliable dental practice, such as Smile Reston Heights.
+Though it can be improved through simple changes in your daily habits, to ensure that the pain subsides quickly, schedule an appointment with Smile Reston Heights.

-Our dental practice includes professionals that specialize in general, cosmetic, and restorative dentistry, with services that include sedation dentistry, dental emergencies, relieving TMJ dental treatment, and more.
-For years, we have provided high-quality dental services for patients throughout Reston, VA and Northern Virginia.
+Our dental practice includes professionals that specialize in general, cosmetic, and restorative dentistry.
+We offer sedation dentistry, dental emergencies, relieving TMJ dental treatment, and more.
+For years, we have provided high-quality dental services for patients throughout Reston, VA, and Northern Virginia.

 Here’s what you should know about TMD: